DarkCaster/Perpetual/docs/ollama.md

 Thus, as of May 2024, it cannot be used at all.

-I'e tried the model from Ollama repo: `starcoder2:15b-instruct-v0.1-q6_K`
+I've used the model from Ollama repo: `starcoder2:15b-instruct-v0.1-q6_K`